htc-ccis1301/fall-2017/_experiences/css-polaroid.md

 1. Add an image to the web page using the HTML `figure`, `img` and `figcaption` elements as discussed in the reading.
 It helps to have the image be relatively square in size.

-2. Give the image a style class called "polaroid".
+2. Give the figure a style class called "polaroid".

 ### Apply the CSS
 In your CSS file, set up a style rule for the "polaroid" class.